webpack/webpack.js.org/src/content/configuration/optimization.md

 ## `optimization.removeAvailableModules`

-`bool: true`
+`bool`

 Tells webpack to detect and remove modules from chunks when these modules are already included in all parents.
 Setting `optimization.removeAvailableModules` to `false` will disable this optimization.
+Disabled by default for [mode](/configuration/mode/) `development` and enabled for [mode](/configuration/mode/) `production`.

 __webpack.config.js__